 - Booking pages with Event types: Each Event type has its own Booking form, set in the Event types’s Booking form section.

 - Booking pages without Event types: The Booking form is selected in the Booking page’s Booking form section.

-- Personalized links – When inviting an existing prospect or Customer to schedule, their information is known to you.
-Send them a Personalized link from Salesforce or Infusionsoft to save them the time of filling out redundant information.
+- Personalized links: When you invite an existing prospect or Customer to schedule, their information is already known to you.
+You can send them a Personalized link from Salesforce or Infusionsoft to save them the time of filling out redundant information.
 If you are not using our native CRM integration, you can create a Personalized link using URL parameters.

-- Login integration – When the Customer is authenticated in your app or portal, their identity is known to you.
-You can pass their CRM record ID (Salesforce or Infusionsoft) or parameters like name and email, and the Booking form will be skipped or prepopulated for them.
+- Login integration: When the Customer is authenticated in your app or portal, their identity is known to you.
+You can pass their CRM record ID (Salesforce or Infusionsoft) or parameters like name or email, and the Booking form will be skipped or prepopulated for them.